Section menu

 Get Involved

 If you are a sole trader, micro-company, or small business specialising in heritage conservation, the CCDPS offers you an opportunity to be a part of one of the most important restoration projects in the UK as well as day-to-day care of a unique and internationally significant collection.
-The CCDPS will be open for initial applications from this month November until 10th January after which the CCDPS will go live in February 2025.
+The CCDPS will be open for initial applications from 13th November until 10th January after which the CCDPS will go live in February 2025.
 Once on the system, successful applicants will be eligible to bid for work with both Parliament and the R&R Programme.
 The system will continue to be open to new joiners and previously unsuccessful applicants throughout its lifetime, unlike traditional procurement systems which are not accessible to new entrants after a set period.
 Feedback on applications will be provided to all who apply.

 To learn more and register for the market engagement event on 20th November, click here.